 We premiered our most recent touring indoor performance Leonora, la maga y la maestra at Peak Performances at Montclair State University in March 2018 where it was the New York Times Critic's Pick.
 The work is inspired by British-born Mexican Leonora Carrington's life, writing, and visual art and explores the relationship between this seminal artist and her mentorship of 'Adan,' an Everyman persona.
-The performance recently returned to Montclair for a multi-camera video capture that is on air nationally on PBS until 2024.
+The performance returned to Montclair for a multi-camera video capture that is on air nationally on PBS until 2024.
 SUGA, created by Travis Coe, premiered at the Farm in 2019 and toured to College of the Atlantic in Maine and to RudeMechs in Austin, Texas in 2019/20.
-The Grand Parade, from the Chagall Cycle, depicted the major events of the 20th century within the span of an hour, and has remained in touring repertoire since its 2012 preview tour to Baltimore and Chicago and its 2013 premiere at Arena Stage in Washington DC.
-It continued to tour to the Golden Mask Festival, Moscow; Peak Performances, Montclair, NJ; City Stage, Springfield, MA; PIT Festival, Porsgrunn, Norway; Brygga Kultursal, Halden, Norway; ArtsEmerson, Boston, MA; Contemporary Arts Center, New Orleans, LA; Redfern Arts Center, Keene, NH; Trinity College, Hartford, CT; and at the Farm in Ashfield.
+The Grand Parade, from the Chagall Cycle, depicted the major events of the 20th century within the span of an hour, and toured to Norway, Russia, Baltimore, Chicago, Washington DC, New Jersey, Louisiana, New Hampshire, Connecticut and multiple locations in Massachusetts.